Wellness

 When you purchase through links on our site, we may earn a commission.
 Here’s how it works.

-After a long day, what dog owner doesn’t love the joyful welcome they receive from their beloved pets when they walk in the door?
+After a long day, what dog parent doesn’t love the joyful welcome they receive from their beloved pets when they walk in the door?
 But when you bend down to greet your happy hound, does their bad doggy breath make you cringe?
 That stinky smell could be more than just a sign that Fido ate something he shouldn’t have.
-Often bad breath, just as for humans, is a sign that your dog’s dental health is not what it should be.
-So what does a responsible dog owner do?
+Often, bad breath, just as for humans, is a sign that your dog’s dental health is not what it should be.
+So, what does a responsible dog owner do?
+Your dog’s oral health is important beyond just ridding your life of stinky breath.
+Let’s get into how to brush your dog’s teeth.

 Do You Really Need To Brush Your Dog’s Teeth?

 Luckily for dogs, they aren’t as prone to cavities as humans.
-However, according to VCA Animal Hospitals, more than two-thirds of dogs over three have some form of active gum disease, making it the most common disease in pet dogs.1
+However, according to VCA Animal Hospitals, more than two-thirds of dogs over three have some form of active gum disease, making it the most common disease in pet dogs.
+Dogs also love to eat things they shouldn’t, like poop, or household objects, which can impact their breath and oral health.

 What Is Periodontal Disease?